DILCISBoard/E-ARK-AIP/index.md

 > precisely the same format as in the SIP.
 Indeed, preserving the original
 > information exactly as submitted may not be desirable. [@OAIS2012, p.
 4-52]”

-The E-ARK AIPE-ARK AIP format prescribes a structure by defining a set of requirements and core metadata together with recommendations on how to use the requirements in order to allow changing the AIP while keeping seamless track of the AIP’s history.
+The E-ARK AIP format prescribes a structure by defining a set of requirements and core metadata together with recommendations on how to use the requirements in order to allow changing the AIP while keeping seamless track of the AIP’s history.